 ST segment elevation <1mm followed by a positive T wave.

 In patients with Brugada syndrome, the morphology of ST segment elevation varies considerably day by day.
 The three patterns may be observed sequentially in the same patient.

 Diagnostic Criteria of Brugada Syndrome

 To increase diagnostic sensitivity, in 2013 the HRS/EHRA/APHRS Expert Consensus omits any clinical criterion and demands diagnostic EKG changes in only one right precordial lead 3.

 From: HRS/EHRA/APHRS Expert Consensus Statement on the Diagnosis and Management of Patients with Inherited Primary Arrhythmia Syndromes 3.

-- 2. Brugada Syndrome is diagnosed in patients with type 2 or type 3 ST-segment elevation in ≥1 lead among the right precordial leads (V1, V2) positioned in the 2nd,3rd or 4th intercostal space when a provocative drug test with intravenous administration of Class I antiarrhythmic drugs induces a type I ECG morphology 3.
+- 2. Brugada syndrome is diagnosed in patients with type 2 or type 3 ST-segment elevation in ≥1 lead among the right precordial leads (V1, V2) positioned in the 2nd,3rd or 4th intercostal space when a provocative drug test with intravenous administration of class I antiarrhythmic drugs induces a type I EKG morphology 3.

 With the clinical diagnostic criterion no longer being used, risk stratification plays a critical role to identify patients with high risk of sudden cardiac death 4.